elegantchaos/Runner/README.md

 Support for executing subprocesses, using Foundation.Process, and capturing their output asynchronously.
 Swift 6 ready.

+Currently doesn't support a STDIN stream -- only STDOUT and STDERR -- but it should be easy enough to add when I (or someone else?) hit a use case.

 Usage examples:

 ### Run And Capture Stdout